octo-technology/VIO/docs/edge_orchestrator.md

  `input_images_folder` | Used with `fake` cameras, is the path to the folder from which the pictures are taken.
  `position` | Used for metadata
  `exposition` | Used for metadata
  `models_graph` | Pipeline of models used during inference.
-Dictionary of models, containing their names, depencecies to other models and ...
+Dictionary of models, containing their names, depencecies to other models and all its possible parameters.
  `camera_rule` | Dictionary, key `name` containing the rule name and key `parameters` containing the selected rule's inputs

 For the item rules, just inform the rule's `name` and `parameters` as a dictionary of the inputs.